SSWConsulting/SSW.Rules.Content/rules/hand-over-projects/rule.md

 For individual task handovers, see [how to hand over email tasks to others](/how-to-hand-over-tasks-to-others).

 ::: greybox
 **Tip:** Recording the handover process via a Teams call can be beneficial for future reference.

+Even better at the end of a long call record a quick summary so everybody knows what was agreed.
+And it's easier for other people to watch.
 :::